Document Type : Case Report

 Authors

-1 Local Health Unit of Algarve, Basic Emergency Service of Vila Real de Santo António School of Health at the University of Algarve, Medical Imaging, and Radiotherapy
+2 evante Family Health Unit and Basic Emergency Service of Vila Real de Santo António, Local Health Unit of Algarve, University of Algarve, Faro, Portugal

 Abstract

-Objective: Bladder diverticula, while not exceptionally rare in clinical practice, present significant diagnostic challenge, particularly in remote pre-hospital emergencies where technological limitations and the absence of specialized medical expertise prevail.
+Objective: Bladder diverticula, while not exceptionally rare in clinical practice, presents a significant diagnostic challenge, particularly in remote pre-hospital emergencies where technological limitations and the absence of specialized medical expertise prevail.
 This report aims to emphasize the role of screening ultrasound in the pre-hospital setting,

-Case Presentation: A patient experiencing severe lower abdominal pain presented at a Basic Emergency Service for the third time presenting same symptoms.
-A renal and pelvic ultrasound screening was performed, revealing suspected images traducing bladder distention and adjacent fluid-filled cavities, consistent with multiple bladder diverticula.
-Subsequently, the patient was referred to referral central hospital for management by medical experts and execute comprehensive evaluation which confirmed the findings of the Basic Emergency Service.
+Case Presentation: A patient experiencing severe lower abdominal pain presented at a basic emergency service (BES) for the third time presenting the same symptoms.
+Renal and pelvic ultrasound screening was performed, revealing suspected bladder distention and adjacent fluid-filled cavities, consistent with multiple bladder diverticula.
+Subsequently, the patient was referred to a referral central hospital for management by medical experts.
+Comprehensive evaluation confirmed the findings of the BES.

-Conclusion: results of the screening ultrasound enabled the Basic Emergency Service team to initiate clinical interventions to mitigate the patient's discomfort.
-Screening ultrasound was crucial in identifying imaging markers that provided the doctor with clinical data for correct and prompt patient orientation.
+Conclusion: The results of the screening ultrasound enabled the BES team to initiate clinical interventions to mitigate the patient’s discomfort.
+Screening ultrasound was crucial in identifying imaging markers that provided the physician with clinical data for correct and prompt patient orientation.

 Keywords